The influence of magnetic fields in Cloud-Cloud Collisions: Discussion

 \subsubsection{Collisions at finite impact parameter}

-Real clouds will not collide head-on (i.e. with their centres of mass aligned with the collision velocity).
-Collisions at finite impact parameter will deliver systematic angular momentum, ${\boldsymbol L}_{\rm o}$, to the shock-compressed layer, and the resulting shear will inhibit contraction orthogonal to ${\boldsymbol L}_{\rm o}$.

-As a result, the dominant filaments should be preferentially aligned orthogonal to ${\boldsymbol L}_{\rm o}$.
-The filaments in observed \HF\ morphologies often show a preferential orientation, rather than being statistically isotropic as in the head-on CCCs considered here.
+Real clouds do not collide head-on.
+Collisions at finite impact parameter deliver systematic angular momentum, ${\boldsymbol L}_{\rm o}$, to the shock-compressed layer, and the resulting shear inhibits contraction orthogonal to ${\boldsymbol L}_{\rm o}$.
+As a result, the dominant filaments should align preferentially orthogonal to ${\boldsymbol L}_{\rm o}$.
+The filaments in observed \HF\ morphologies often show a preferential orientation -- rather than being statistically isotropic as in the head-on \CCCs\ modelled here.